cloudera/hue/docs/user-guide/user-guide.md

 We've got an extensive test suite but not every possible statement is covered, if the autocompleter can't interpret a statement it will be silent and no drop-down will appear.
 If you encounter a case where you think it should suggest something but doesn't or if it gives incorrect suggestions then please let us know.

-Leanr more about it in [Autocompleter for Hive and Impala](http://gethue.com/brand-new-autocompleter-for-hive-and-impala/).
+Learn more about it in [Autocompleter for Hive and Impala](http://gethue.com/brand-new-autocompleter-for-hive-and-impala/).

 ### Variables
 Variables are used to easily configure parameters in a query.
 They can be of two types: